-Yes, open communication is important to healthy relationships but not to the point that you’re stepping onto personal boundaries – both yours and others.
+Yes, open communication is important to healthy relationships but not to the point that we’re stepping onto personal boundaries – both ours and those around us.
 I’ve come to realize that sharing too much could also lead to stunted personal and relationship growth.

 I need to do this to be more familiar with my own voice and to get better in trusting it.
-I need to learn how to trust my own wisdom, to shape and express my own opinions and decisions and to feel and express my own feelings without asking for external validation.
+I need to learn how to trust my own wisdom and decisions, to shape my own opinions, to feel and express my own feelings without asking for external validation.

 Strength is both found and cultivated in openness and in silence, in complete sharing and independence.
 Both ways of relating are important in different situations.

-I enjoy doing the yoga tree pose not really because of the challenge it brings but mostly because of the peace I get from being fully present in my own existence – knowing that I can be strong and enough in any situation for as long as I stand from the core of my being.
+I enjoy doing the yoga tree pose not really because of the challenge it brings but mostly because of the peace I get from being fully present in my own existence – knowing that I am enough as long as I stand from the core of my being.